In this sewing tutorial, I will show you how to make two easy top patterns and how to sew a top for beginners.

 That’s all for the pattern.

-It already has seam allowances 1 cm.
+It already has seam allowances of 1 cm.
 The only exception is the lower edge of the top where seam allowances are 1.5 cm (for attaching the peplum).

-The grainline is parallel to lines A – A1 and F-G. Line A-A1 is the center back line and the line FG is the center front line.
+The grainline is parallel to lines A – A1 and F-G. Line A-A1 is the center back line and line FG is the center front line.

 The pattern is only suitable for stretch fabric, and I am sewing the top with 100% cotton knits.

-Cut the front piece of the top on fold – lines A-A1 indicate the folded edge of a double layer of fabric.
+Cut the front piece of the top on the fold – lines A-A1 indicate the folded edge of a double layer of fabric.
 I cut the front piece from the cotton.
 And I decided to cut the back piece of the top from 100% silk chiffon.
 This makes the pajamas not only very comfortable but also sexy.
 So I had to cut the back piece from chiffon on a single layer of the fabric as I am showing in the images below.